GSA-TTS/identity-dev-docs/_pages/oidc.md

 - **post_logout_redirect_uri**
   The URI Login.gov will redirect to after logout. **This must also be registered with the Login.gov IdP in advance.**

-- **state**
+- **state** (optional)
   A unique value at least 22 characters in length used for maintaining state between the request and the callback.
-This value will be returned to the client on a successful logout.
+This value will be returned to the client on a successful logout as a parameter of `state` added to the redirect back to the `post_logout_redirect_uri`.

 Here's an example logout request: